Ly0n/awesome-robotic-tooling/README.md

 * [mlflow](https://github.com/mlflow/mlflow) - is a platform to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models
 * [Netron](https://github.com/lutzroeder/Netron) - Visualizer for neural network, deep learning and machine learning models
 * [MNN](https://github.com/alibaba/MNN) - MNN is a blazing fast, lightweight deep learning framework, battle-tested by business-critical use cases in Alibaba
+* [tensorforce](https://github.com/tensorforce/tensorforce) - Tensorforce is an open-source deep reinforcement learning framework, with an emphasis on modularized flexible library design and straightforward usability for applications in research and practice
+* [dopamine](https://github.com/google/dopamine) - Dopamine is a research framework for fast prototyping of reinforcement learning algorithms.
+* [catalyst](https://github.com/catalyst-team/catalyst) - was developed with a focus on reproducibility, fast experimentation and code/ideas reusing
+* [ray](https://github.com/ray-project/ray) - A fast and simple framework for building and running distributed applications
+* [tf-agents](https://github.com/tensorflow/agents) - A reliable, scalable and easy to use TensorFlow library for Contextual Bandits and Reinforcement Learning.
+* [ReAgent](https://github.com/facebookresearch/ReAgent) - is an open source end-to-end platform for applied reinforcement learning (RL) developed and used at Facebook.

+### Parallel Processing
+* [dask](https://github.com/dask/dask) - Parallel computing with task scheduling for Python
+* [cupy](https://github.com/cupy/cupy) - NumPy-like API accelerated with CUDA
+* [thrust](https://github.com/thrust/thrust) - Thrust is a C++ parallel programming library which resembles the C++ Standard Library.
+* [ArrayFire](https://github.com/arrayfire/arrayfire) - ArrayFire: a general purpose GPU library.
+* [OpenMP](https://www.openmp.org/) - OpenMP is an application programming interface that supports multi-platform shared memory multiprocessing programming in C, C++, and Fortra
+* [vexcl](https://github.com/ddemidov/vexcl) - VexCL is a C++ vector expression template library for OpenCL/CUDA/OpenMP
+* [PYNQ](https://github.com/Xilinx/PYNQ) - is an open-source project from Xilinx that makes it easy to design embedded systems with Zynq All Programmable Systems on Chips

 ### Image Processing